-The Students' Association President is in charge of external relations, affordability issues such as accommodation and widening access, as well as strategy and governance.
+The Students' Association President is in charge of external relations, sustainability, affordability issues such as accommodation and widening access, as well as strategy and governance.

 Hello, my name is Dan and I am your Student's Association President for 2020/21.

-My role is to be a student advocate who champions what is important to you all levels, from the University to political bodies both local and national.
+My role is to be a student advocate who champions what is important to you at all levels, from the University to political bodies both local and national.

 I focus my work on issues including student accommodation, our local community, widening access and outreach, sustainability and the environment, and alumni engagement.